atbcb/ICTTestingBaseline/_baselines/document-baselines/07SensoryDocs.md

 #### Test Instructions

 <ol id="d7bTI">
     <li id="d7bTI-1">Check that the instructions contain additional information that allows it to be located, identified, and understood without any knowledge of its shape, size, or relative position.
-[SC 1.3.3]
+[SC 1.3.3]<br>
-        <br>For example:</br>
+        For example:
         <ul>
             <li>To see your changes, select the round button labeled "Go".</li>
             <li>The links on the right, with the heading "Resources", provide further information.</li>
             <li>Select the lower-right "Cancel" button to close this session.</li>
         </ul>
     </li>
     <li id="d7bTI-2">Check that any auditory cues also provide programmatically determinable or textual cues.
-[SC 1.3.3].
+[SC 1.3.3].<br>
-        <br>For example:</br>
+        For example:
         <ul>
             <li>At the sound of the beep and the appearance of the timer, begin the quiz.</li>
         </ul>